SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part II.md

 - The *knowledge domain* is the part of the world we want to express knowledge about.
 - The **facts** and **rules** are fed into the KB.
 - TELLing the KB:
-	- Assertion: add a sentence to the KB
+	- i.e. Assertion (add a sentence to the KB)
 	- e.g. TELL(KB, &forall;x,y MotherOf(x)=y &hArr; Parent(x,y) &and; Female(y))
 - ASKing the KB:
-	- Query: retrieve/infer a sentence from the KB
+	- i.e. Query (retrieve/infer a sentence from the KB)
 	- Yes/No Answer
 		- e.g. ASK(KB, Grandparent(Elizabeth, William))
 	- Binding List or *Substitution*